juniperonline/markdown_syntax_test/test_article.md

-usage of const/let

 Absence of the "function" keyword
 It cannot be used as a function constructor

 # Article: Arrow Functions

 In this lecture, we will get familiar with one of the most interesting and unique concepts for Javascript - Arrow Functions.
 Arrow functions are a compact alternative to the traditional function syntax.
-However, their use is limited.
+However, they are quite particular and so is their usage.
+Let's dive in!

 ___